 If the Sauce Splits

 Cream-based sauce is prone to splitting, however, you will notice that our recipe recommended corn flour or corn starch.
 This is the best way to prevent your sauce from splitting.
-With use of these products, you should not have to worry about your sauce splitting.
+With the use of these products, you should not have to worry about your sauce splitting.

 However, if your sauce does happen to split, stir a few tablespoons of water into the mixture and it will help return the sauce to its normal texture and consistency.